MessageHub: WhatsApp Inbox Configuration

 • An active ClickFunnels account

-• The MessageHub App
+• The MessageHub App added to your workspace

 • A verified phone number to connect with WhatsApp.